kazumov/embedded-sql-and-regex/README.md

 ## Abstract

-A server-side application code written on any particular language often contains pieces of code written on different, foreign language.
+A server-side application code written in any particular language often contains pieces of code written in different, foreign language.
 The foreign language code embedding produces sufficient additional functionality to the application.

-Since the languages are using different syntax, the embedding process creates sufficient difficulties for the utilization all the foreing language syntax features in particular source code.
+Since the languages are using different syntax, the embedding process creates sufficient difficulties for the utilization of all the foreign language syntax features in particular source code.

-We'll study this problem with two the most popular foreign code embedding: SQL and RegEx.
+We'll study this problem with two most popular foreign code embedding: SQL and RegEx.

 ## The SQL code

-The PHP, Swift and JS permit embedding the SQL strings in source code.
-All the listed languages allows to use character string object as the source of SQL instruction.
+PHP, Swift and JS permit embedding the SQL strings in source code.
+All the listed languages allow to use character string object as the source of SQL instruction.

-There is an example from source code, written on PHP ([source](https://www.w3schools.com/php/php_mysql_select.asp)):
+Here is an example from source code, written in PHP ([source](https://www.w3schools.com/php/php_mysql_select.asp)):

 ``` php
 $sql = "SELECT id, firstname, lastname FROM MyGuests";
 ```

-There is an example from Swift source code ([source](https://www.raywenderlich.com/385-sqlite-with-swift-tutorial-getting-started)):
+Here is an example from Swift source code ([source](https://www.raywenderlich.com/385-sqlite-with-swift-tutorial-getting-started)):

 ``` swift